 Within the structure of health and safety, we must always remember that risk-taking is a very important part of a child’s development.
 But when linked to the care and protection of young children, the word ‘risk’ raises all sorts of concerns, especially when we consider that the process of risk management through risk assessment means that all perceived dangers should be removed or, at the very least, minimised.
 Unfortunately, this often means that practitioners err too far on the side of caution.
 There is a huge difference between putting a child at risk and allowing a child to take risks.

 How will three-year-old Lily ever know that the bridge she has created between two milk crates is safe if she does not take a tentative step onto it?
-Only by having the time and opportunity to test it out will she realise that it is too wobbly, that the materials she has chosen are not strong enough, or that the supporting structure is not stable.
+Only by having the time and opportunity to test it out will she realise that it is too wobbly, that the materials she has chosen are not strong enough or that the supporting structure is not stable.
 Lily must have the opportunity to test out her ideas and find solutions for herself wherever possible.
-The conscientious practitioner may be tempted to step forwards to stop the activity, telling Lily “You’ll fall and hurt yourself, this isn’t what these milk crates are for”.
+The conscientious practitioner may be tempted to step forward to stop the activity, telling Lily, “You’ll fall and hurt yourself; this isn’t what these milk crates are for.”
 But while this may well be described as ‘good accident prevention’, it is not good risk management.

 A much better approach would be for the practitioner to hold back for a moment and observe the learning that is taking place.
 What will Lily do when the bridge wobbles?
 Will she continue anyway?
 If she is determined to stand on the unsafe structure then some adult intervention is going to be justified.
 But will Lily realise that the task that has thoroughly engaged her for the past 10 minutes is not yet complete and, with the determination central to confident learners, try again and again until she has got it right?
 Of course, the practitioner can intervene at any stage with suggestions such as “Why don’t you place the crates closer together, Lily, and see what happens then?”
 The rewards for Lily are obvious as she succeeds in her task.
 Meanwhile, the practitioner gains valuable insight into Lily’s emerging skills and will be able to plan for appropriate activities to help her develop them further.